ihr486/Soyogi/README.md

 * Totally static memory use, in a sense that neither heap area nor dynamic stack is required
 * Variable-length CAR (Compressed Array Representation) for Huffman tree, which saves around 25% of codebook RAM
 * Most of the stereo Ogg/Vorbis files with blocksizes 256 and 2048 could be decoded with only 24KiB of codec RAM on average
-* Fixed point implementation for environments without FPU is also available as a separate branch
+* Fixed point implementation for environments without FPU is also available as a build option

 ## Inverse MDCT via DCT-IV
 Instead of extracting 2N time-domain samples from the vector,